 I was reminded of this when I read an infographic titled The Data Behind What Makes an Effective Sales Process.
 Initially, I was just skimming the post, but one statistic caught my eye and sucked me in:

 Just 37% of companies respond to inquiries within an hour.

 I’ve heard stats like this throughout my career and in business school.
 I’ve experienced it as a consumer.
-It’s likely we all have had similar experiences.
 In business, the first 60 minutes is indeed the golden hour.

 Yet, follow up within businesses is often lackluster – and it may well be getting worse as we add technology to automate processes.
 As Brian Solis hit this spot on when he wrote:

 “This is the time, however, to invest in new technology to enhance customer relationships and experiences.
 That doesn’t mean using tech to further distance them from us.”

 Follow up as the Problem with Follow Up

 Following up with inquiries has one glaring problem which may also be partly responsible for why we hate following up, to begin with: Customers aren’t always ready to buy.